The underground, or ‘the tube’ as its more commonly called by Londoners, is usually the quickest way to travel around

 There is a morning and evening peak on the underground when the tube trains, tube stations and platforms are extremely busy.
 The peak times are roughly 7.45am–9.30am and 5.00pm–7.00pm Monday–Friday.

 During these busy times you won’t have much room to stand and you definitely won’t find a seat, especially in central London.
 If you can, wait until after 9.30am before starting your journey.

 Check for delays

 You can see if the underground is working normally or if there are any delays on certain lines on the status updates section of the TfL website.

 Check for planned engineering work at the weekend

 The underground network is being modernised.
-Engineering work is carried out at the weekend and sometimes whole sections of the tube are out of action.
+Engineering work is carried out at weekends and Bank Holidays and sometimes whole sections of the tube are out of action.

 When this happens, a replacement bus service run and underground tickets/passes/oyster cards are accepted on the bus.
 The replacement buses follow the route of the underground line, stopping outside each station, but it might be quicker to travel to your destination by another bus route.